nxrmrz/academic-kickstart/content/project/Data Scraping/index.md

 ### The Execution

 Glassdoor is a job reviews site with job benefits and salary information reported anonymously by employees of various companies.
 Indeed and Seek are job-hunting sites with job descriptions and the occasional salary information as well, reported by companies themselves.
 Data from all three sites would be perfect for our analysis!
-Collecting data from the sites would need to be automated, in a process called *scraping*.
-This is a technique used to extract content from specific HTML tags in a webpage, and it can exploit two technologies to do so: Selenium and BeautifulSoup.
+Collecting a vast amount of data from the sites would require automation, using a technique called *scraping*.
+This is a technique used to extract content from specific HTML tags in a webpage, and in our case, exploits two technologies to do so: Selenium and BeautifulSoup.

 Selenium is a Java-based tool used in website testing to automate specific interactions with webpages (i.e. clicking on links, logging in, navigating the page, etc).
 Since it automates interacting with the DOM, it's being used in Data Science to scrape data from websites.
 BeautifulSoup, on the other hand, is a Python library that parses HTML and makes it easy to extract specific elements from it.